 This is the perfect place for a spa weekend because each room has a steam waterfall shower with body jets OR a deep soaker jacuzzi tub, comfortable king size bed, robes, slippers and a cozy fireplace.

-We had the large double suite with a spacious living room, jacuzzi tub, sitting area and wetbar.
-At Sterling, breakfast in bed is always included.
-(Rates often start at $115 - $176 per night on Expedia)
+We had the large double suite with a spacious living room, sitting area and wet bar.
+At Sterling, breakfast in bed is always included and make sure to check out their 5 star restaurant - AG Inspired Cuisine - named one of Canada's top fine dining restaurants.

 The view is spectacular and I loved the jacuzzi tub and comfortable bed.
-Parking is an additional $30 and although the suite is spacious, amenities and decor is quite basic.
+Parking is an additional $30 per night.
+Although the suite is spacious, the amenities and decor is quite basic.

 Rates start at around $163 per night and onsite parking is $70 per day (offsite parking nearby is available for $30 - $35).